 The new programme offers a coherent set of courses designed to meet the needs of our PhDs and RMAs, representing a wider range of cultural historical competences.
 New elements include the Cultural Historian’s Toolbox for PhDs, consisting of hands-on seminars on location, and Key Concepts in Cultural History for RMA students.

 The new curriculum of the Huizinga Institute will become effective in the academic year 2020-2021.
-Read all about the PhD programme here and the RMA programme here.
-An overview of our courses and activities for 2020-2021 can be found here.
+Read all about the programmes and curriculum on our PhD and RMA Education pages.